jaseknighter/splnkr/README.md

 * k3: nav down

 ## norns ui: pages

+on all pages the first encoder (e1) switches between the script's 3 pages.

+note: if a 16-column grid is not connected, the script's 3rd (sequencer) screen is disabled.

 ### page 1: sample selector/cutter
-the sample selector/cutter page provides controls for a sample player/slicer that allows for 1-6 voices. voices can loop through the entire sample, between all the slices, or a single slice.
+the sample selector/cutter page controls a simple sample player/cutter with 1-6 voices.

 key terms:

 * *playhead*: there are 6 playheads that may be set independently to play through a loaded sample
-* *cutter*: a section of a loaded sample
+* *cutter*: a slice of a loaded sample

 sample controls available on all page 1 screens:
-  * e1: previous page
   * e2: next/prev control screen
   * k1 + k2: stop/start selected voice
   * k1 + k3: show instructions